ahmershahdev/old_portfolio_v2/README.md

 # Syed Ahmer Shah

+**this is my old portfolio**

 Hey, I'm Ahmer—a full-stack developer obsessed with clean code, performance, and building things that actually work.
-This is my latest portfolio site, and I maintain it actively because, let's be honest, a dead portfolio is worse than no portfolio.
+This is my old portfolio site, and I did not maintain this one now.

 ## What You'll Find Here